TrellixVulnTeam/swahilipython_SCMU/Doc/library/string.rst

       function is the set of all argument keys that were actually referred to in the format string (integers for positional arguments, and strings for named arguments), and a reference to the *args* and *kwargs* that was passed to vformat.
-The set of unused args can be calculated from these parameters.  :meth:`check_unused_args` is assumed to raise an exception if the check fails.
+The set of unused args can be calculated kutoka these parameters.  :meth:`check_unused_args` is assumed to raise an exception if the check fails.